 A very rare, extremely productive, and stunning hot pepper.
 A unique Heirloom variety pepper that undergoes color changes during ripening; violet to pinkish- then orange changing to brown, and eventually to a deep red.
-The pods are about 5 inches in length and undergo a unique flavor change as they ripen, with the reds being more sweet and meatier than the violet.
-Very ornamental and must have plant in your garden.

 Growing Peppers are like tomatoes, require well-drained fertile soil.
 Plant the seeds in good, well-drained, fertile soil and place them in a location where the get lots of sunlight.
 Watering a good inch of per week ensure high even yield.
 Apply fish fertilizer once every, chili plant loves fish fertilizer and they grow crazy tall and yielding super long peppers.